validitylabs/HOPR-PL-Substrate/README.md

 ## What HOPR incentivizes

-The goal of the payment layer is to incentivise operations on the message layer.
+The goal of the payment layer is to incentivize operations on the message layer.
 In order to do that, we specify those actions we want to pay nodes for:
 - **correct transformation** of packets such that the next downstream nodes is able to perform their transformations on the received packets
 - **delivery of the packet** to the next node and caching the packet for a short timespan, e. g.
 2 hours, until the next downstream node is able to receive the packet